Gastric Bypass Surgery Cost and Procedure Information

 2 - 3 Days

-Why have a gastric bypass ?
+Why have a gastric bypass?

 In general, weight loss surgery is an increasingly popular and effective method in tackling obesity.
 The medical name for this area of surgery is bariatric surgery.
 The medical name for a gastric bypass is a roux-en-y bypass.
 This page specifically looks at the gastric bypass procedure, which aims to create substantial and sustained weight loss by reducing the size of the stomach as well as the length of the digestive tract.
-Therefore, there will be a reduction in the amount of food you can physically eat and the amount of calories your digestive tract can absorb.
+Therefore, there will be a reduction in the amount of food you can physically eat and the number of calories your digestive tract can absorb.

 This surgery allows up to 70% of excess weight to be lost in the first 2 years and is suitable for people with a BMI of between 30 and 50.